qlik-oss/qmfe-actions/checksum-file-to-aws/README.md

 # checksum-file-to-aws

-Computes an md5 checksum on a given file and uploads and empty file with the checksum as name to a AWS S3 bucket location
+Computes an md5 checksum on a given file and uploads an empty file with the checksum as name to a AWS S3 bucket location

 ## Inputs